Orange County Coastkeeper

 Statement from the Board Chair/President

 Orange County Coastkeeper's vision is to preserve the integrity of our communities by ensuring clean waterways, harbors, and coastal waters, along with a healthy water supply for generations to come.
 We collaborate with a variety of stakeholders and believe that environmental solutions are also smart business solutions.
-Our unique community-wide approach to watershed management promotes equitable, achievable strategies that meet broad societal goals and avoids future conflicts.
+Our unique community-wide approach to watershed management promotes equitable, achievable strategies that meet broad societal goals and avoid future conflicts.

 CONTACT